Rice production in Thailand: Drought impact

 In 2008, drought in Southeast Asia attributed to El Niño drove benchmark Thai rice prices to US$1,000 per metric tonne.
 In that year, lower Thai rice output, coupled with lower output from India and Vietnam, prompted India to ban exports, sending global prices skyrocketing and causing food riots in Haiti and panic measures by big importers such as the Philippines.

 Starting in late-2014, Thailand's rice industry was again hit with a drought that extended to 2016.
 The drought was accompanied by decreasing worldwide demand for rice.
-The drought is expected to cost the economy about 84 billion baht (US$2.4 billion) in 2016 and sap demand for durable goods.
+The drought was expected to cost the economy about 84 billion baht (US$2.4 billion) in 2016 and sap demand for durable goods.
 Farmers are suffering: farm output has declined seven to eight percent in each of the past two years and farmers' debt to agricultural income is around 100%.
 The military government approved 11.2 billion baht of measures in 2015 to help farmers, including encouraging them to plant crops that need less water.
 Rice is the primary target of the water use reduction campaign because it requires up to two and a half times more water than wheat or maize.
 The major dams in the central region, the Bhumibol and Sirikit Dams, the main water sources for the country's central plain, are at their lowest levels since 1994.
 The government wants to cut rice production to 27 e6MT in the planting season starting May 2016, 25% less than the five-year average.